Refrigerated Air Dryer Basics

 CORRECTION FACTOR TABLES

-Factors (Multipliers) to Adjust Dryer Flow Capacity Other Than Standard Rated
+Correction Factors (Multipliers) to Adjust Dryer Flow Capacity Other Than Standard Rated Conditions Are:

 TABLE 1 – Correction Factors for Inlet Air Temperature